6 Ways to get from Cancun to Valladolid And How to Choose The Best One For You

 If you want to turn your drive from Cancun to Valladolid into a road trip, there are several popular spots on the way to check out.

-The Yucatan is famous for its cenotes, and you having a rental car gives you the freedom to stop at lesser-known cenotes.
+The Yucatan is famous for its cenotes, and having a rental car gives you the freedom to stop at lesser-known cenotes.

 Most cenotes are on private property, so the owners charge a small entrance fee and allow you to access the cenote.